marktanrj/pancake_frontrunner/readme.md

 1. Type `yarn a <bnb amount>` to approve amount on WBNB contract
 1. Type `yarn s` to check both amounts, make sure they are higher than _buy_amount_bnb_
 1. (Optional) Adjust gasPrice and gasLimit in _config.js_
-1. Type `yarn snipe` to start listener, process is auto exit after transaction succeeds/fails
+1. Type `yarn snipe` to start listener, process will auto exit after transaction succeeds/fails

 ### Commands